datacommonsorg/docsite/bigquery/query_more_complex.md

 ORDER BY Value
 ```

-* Another example.
+* Computing a new Statistic.
 Countries of the world with highest electricity consumption per unit GDP:

 ```sql
 WITH ChildPlace AS (